mikicz/django-saas-schemas-talk/slides.md

 - Tables and indexes grow in size more quickly
 - Especially if denormalised
 - Large tables affect all tenants equally
+- Example of denormalisation -- invoice table with ~460M rows
+  - Tenant column adds 3.4GiB of data, 2.8GiB of indexes

 </v-clicks>